 Pretribulationalists believe that the church will be taken away before the tribulation begins.
 Midtribulationalists believe the rapture will occur at the mid-point of the tribulation.
 And posttribulationalists say Jesus will come for His church before the final battle.
-A "pre-wrath" view of the rapture tries to reconcile the three beliefs.
+A "pre-wrath" view of the rapture is yet a fourth position.

 The one belief all views have in common is that the church will not suffer the "wrath of God," which is the period of time when God sends judgment to the world (1 Thessalonians 1:10; 5:9).
 What is less clear is what exactly constitutes the "wrath of God" in the context of the tribulation—does it include all seal, trumpet, and bowl judgments or just some?

 Pretribulationalists believe the wrath of God includes all judgments and, therefore, includes the entire tribulation.
 They allow that people will come to Christ and suffer through the tribulation (including the period designated as God's wrath), but it is the church that is to be spared; "tribulation saints" are part of a separate dispensation from the church proper.

 Midtribulationalists teach that the tribulation is divided into two eras of wrath.
 The first three-and-a-half years are the "wrath of man;" specifically, the wrath of the Antichrist as he grows in power and persecutes the church.
 It is the second half, also called the "great tribulation," that is specifically the wrath of God in the form of just the bowl judgments.
 The problem with this view is that Daniel 9:27 states during the first half of the tribulation, Israel and the Antichrist will be at peace, and it is during the second half that the Antichrist's regime turns to extreme persecution.